sgoettel/epistoMap_csv/README.md

 # epistoMap

-This script is designed to create an interactive map visualization of letters sent between people from different locations.
+This script creates an interactive map visualization of letters sent between people from different locations unsing [Folium](https://python-visualization.github.io/folium/).
 It reads input data from a CSV file, processes it, and generates an HTML file containing the map with sender and receiver markers and polylines connecting them.

-To run the script, simply execute it in your terminal or command prompt with Python:
+To run the script, simply execute it in your terminal or command prompt:

 `$ python3 epistoMap.py`